-Skills and experience: Simon has deep international experience in board level strategy and execution His extensive knowledge of financial markets, treasury and risk management and his qualification as an Audit Committee Financial Expert is of particular value in our Board Risk and Audit .
-Committees.
-He was previously Shell's Chief Financial Officer for Exploration & Production and prior to that Head of Group Investor Relations.
-External appointments: Chief Financial Officer and an Executive Director of Royal Dutch Shell plc with responsibility for Shell's Finance, IT, Strategy and Planning functions.
+Skills and experience: Simon has deep international experience in board level strategy and execution.
+His extensive knowledge of financial markets, treasury and risk management and his qualification as an Audit Committee Financial Expert is of particular value in our Board Risk and Audit Committees.
+Simon has a BA in Mathematics, an MA from the University of Cambridge and is a fellow of the Chartered Institute of Management Accountants.
+Until 9 March 2017, Simon was the Chief Financial Officer and an Executive Director of Royal Dutch Shell plc with responsibility for Shell's Finance, IT, Strategy and Planning functions.

+External appointments: Non-Executive Director of Rio Tinto plc and Rio Tinto Limited (from 1 July 2017).
 Chair of the European Round Table CFO Taskforce, Member of the Main Committee of the 100 Group of UK FTSE CFOs, the Advisory Panel of CIMA and of the Advisory Board of the Centre for European Reform.